hunteke/temoa/docs/source/Documentation.rst

 Output Graphs
 -------------

-Temoa can also be used to generate output graphs using matplotlib (https://matplotlib.org/).
-From the command line, navigate to the :code:`db_io` folder and execute the following command:
+Temoa can also be used to generate output graphs using `matplotlib <https://matplotlib.org/>`.
+From the command line, navigate to the :code:`data_processing` folder and execute the following command:

 .. parsed-literal::
   $ python MakeOutputPlots.py --help